Creating and Running a Slim Project in ServBay

 - Click to add a new website.

-- Fill in the configuration according to your project:
+- Fill out the configuration according to your project:

 My First Slim Dev Site